Updated: Jan 6

-At Rock Island Lake Club, we're all about inclusivity.
-Regardless of genders, a wedding is a wedding!
+At Rock Island, we're all about inclusivity.
+Regardless of genders, a wedding is a wedding and love is love!
 But we understand that some same-sex couples have to take an extra step in certain areas of planning.
 Here are some resources we hope you find helpful.

 Finding Vendors Who Are LGBTQ Friendly